ThePhaseCat/ThePhaseCat/README.md

 I also do content on the side cause it's fun!

 # I'm current working on...
-- My own game in Godot (The Complex)
+- My own game in Godot (The Complex, which is in a private repo!)
 - A resource Pack for my Minecraft Server, the PhaseSMP!
 - A server-side plugin for my Minecraft Server, the PhaseSMP!
 - Doing art on the side for my school's Game Dev Club game!